jsleslie/Ohare_taxi_demand/README.md

 ### Weather data

 Weather data for O'Hare Internation Airport ("ORD") was obtained from the Iowa State University Iowa Environmental Mesonet Automated Surface Observing System ("ASOS") Network, accessed [here](https://mesonet.agron.iastate.edu/ASOS/).
 ASOS stations are located at airports across the US and support the operations of the National Weather Service, the Federal Aviation Administration, and US Department of Defence.
-Using there variable descriptions provided [here](https://mesonet.agron.iastate.edu/request/download.phtml?network=IL_ASOS), data was collected for the 2013-2018 period at the hourly level for the following parameters:
+Using there variable descriptions provided [here](https://mesonet.agron.iastate.edu/request/download.phtml?network=IL_ASOS), data was collected for the 2013-2018 period at the hourly level for the following parameters: `temperature` in Farenheit, `dew_point` in Farenheit, `wind_chill` in Farenheit, `relative_humidity`, `wind_speed` in knotts, `precipitation` in inches, `visibility` in miles; and (`placeholder1`, `placeholder2`, `placeholder3`).
- - `temperature` in Farenheit;
- - `dew_point` in Farenheit;
- - `relative_humidity`;
- - `wind_speed` in knotts;
- - `precipitation` in inches;
- - `visibility` in miles;
- - `placeholder1`;
- - `placeholder2`;
- - `placeholder3`; and
- - `wind_chill` in Farenheit.

 The `download_weather.py` script found [here](https://github.com/jsleslie/Ohare_taxi_demand/blob/master/src/download_weather.py) was used to download the weather data as shown below.